Elyse Gabor | April 5, 2022

 The leaks occurred when the refrigeration units on the company’s rooftop were serviced.
 While performing the tasks, anhydrous ammonia was used as a refrigerant.
 The ammonia-laden water leaked from a bucket and made its way to a city storm sewer.

-The first contamination was discovered in May 2018 when citizens nearby could small ammonia.
+The first contamination was discovered in May 2018 when citizens nearby could smell ammonia.
 The DNR reported that over 20 pounds of ammonia ran into the creek and sewer.
 The next day, about 50 dead, small fish were reported.
 Nor-Am spent hours pumping the water out of the creek to prevent the contamination from reaching the Floyd River.
 The company then agreed to pay a $7,000 fine.